Simulating the Visual World with Artificial Intelligence: A Roadmap: Introduction

 Recent advances in end-to-end video generation indicate that such models can now serve as high-quality visual renderers, enabling the exploration of video-based approaches to world modeling.
-Recent advancements in techniques, such as diffusion models~\cite{peebles2023dit, podell2023sdxl, esser2024sd3, song2020denoising} and autoregressive transformers~\cite{parmar2018imagegeneration, ramesh2021zeroshott2i, razavi2019vqvae2}, have made it possible to generate high-quality videos grounded in fundamental world knowledge.
+Recent advancements in techniques, such as diffusion models~\cite{peebles2023dit, podell2023sdxl, esser2024sd3, song2020denoising} and autoregressive transformers~\cite{parmar2018imagegeneration, razavi2019vqvae2}, have made it possible to generate high-quality videos grounded in fundamental world knowledge.
 Current methods~\cite{sora, teng2025magi, wan2025wan, peng2025opensora2, kong2024hunyuanvideo, xu2024easyanimate, bao2024vidu, yin2025causvid, polyak2024moviegen, huang2025selfforcing, klingai2024kling, yang2024cogvideox, lin2025apt2, agarwal2025cosmos, chen2025skyreels, gao2025seedance, mirage2025} based on these backbones are now capable of producing long-duration, high-quality videos with superficial faithfulness, endowing them with the ability to simulate real-world environments with high fidelity and incorporate multi-modal conditioning.
 As a result, there is an increasingly evident trend of utilizing video generation models as world models.

-In this survey, we define a physical world model as a sophisticated digital engine that encodes comprehensive world knowledge to simulate real‑world dynamics in accordance with intrinsic physical and mathematical laws.
-Such models serve both as high‑fidelity simulators for advancing domains like robotics, autonomous driving, and gaming, and as controlled testbeds for training and evaluating intelligent agents under realistic yet safe conditions.
-By modeling the physical world, they can also support physics-based engineering, high-stakes decision-making, and other real-world tasks.
+In this survey, we define a physical world model as a digital engine that encodes comprehensive world knowledge to simulate real‑world dynamics according to intrinsic physical laws.
+Such models serve both as high‑fidelity simulators for advancing domains like robotics, autonomous driving, and gaming, and as controlled testbeds for training and evaluating intelligent agents under realistic conditions.